 Definition of EBIT

-EBIT, i.e. earnings before interest and taxes, refers to the earnings of the business before taking into account the interest and the tax payments or other words, EBIT is a measure of any company’s profitability from its normal operations as the EBIT is calculated by deducting the total of operating expenses from the total of sales revenue.
-In this topic, we are going to learn about EBIT Calculation.
+EBIT, i.e., earnings before interest and taxes, refers to the earnings of the business before taking into account the interest and the tax payments or other words, EBIT is a measure of any company’s profitability from its normal operations as the EBIT is calculated by deducting the total of operating expenses from the total of sales revenue.

-EBIT is the measure of calculating the profitability of the business from its operations as it does not consider the expenses relating to interest and taxes.
-EBIT is also known as the company’s operating income as it shows the company’s earnings from the normal business operations neglecting the effect of the interest and tax expense on the business profits.
-The EBIT of the company can be calculated by two methods where the first method is subtracting of all the operating expenses of the company from the sales revenue and the second one is to add up interest expense and the tax expense in the net income of the company.
-A formula can be illustrated as below:
+EBIT measures the business’s profitability from its operations as it does not consider the expenses relating to interest and taxes.
+EBIT is also known as the company’s operating income as it shows the company’s earnings from normal business operations, neglecting the effect of the interest and tax expense on the business profits.
+Two methods can calculate the EBIT of the company.
+The first method is subtracting all the company’s operating expenses from the sales revenue, and the second one is to add up interest expense and the tax expense in the company’s net income.
+A formula can be illustrated below:

 1. First Method (Direct)